 As the salesman put his old shoes in the box he replied.

 He paid while I stood and silently and watched his movements.
 Once he signed for his card we walked to the Mall esplanade, surprised I exited the store with him, the shoes selected for my husband left behind.
 Nervous waking with a strange man, his voice calmed me.
 I wondered as we walked.

 Why am I walking with him?
 I need to say goodbye.
 What if I meet someone?

-Instead we stroll along in step.
+Instead we strolled along in step.
 We talked moving among the shoppers as if acquaintances that accidentally met and needed to catch up on conversation as we answered each other’s inquiries.

 He led us to kiosk for tea, an innocent excuse for continued contact with him.
 Facing one another he formally introduced himself as Edward and asked my name.
-I told him Eleanor.
+I told him Elizabeth.
 As we exchanged interests, he led the conversation.
-When I asked what he did he replied he was a student but when pressed revealed he was doing his medical internship.
+When I asked what he did he replied he was a student but when pressed, revealed he was doing his medical internship.
 A flush of unease swept me.
 I was a simple girl.
-He would soon find me a foolish girl.
+He would soon find me a foolish one.